-- the Public Non-Financial Reporting Concept and the Action Plan. approved by a decree of the Government of the Russian Federation in 2017; - the Guidance on Core Indicators for Entity Reporting on Contribution Towards Implementation of the Sustainable Development Goals, adopted by the United Nations Conference on Trade and Development (UNCTAD) in 2019; - the recommendations of the Central Bank on non-financial reporting by public joint-stock companies (information letter dated 26 July 2021 No. IN-06-28/56); - SD Reporting Guidelines, approved by an order of the Ministry of Economic Development of Russia in 2023.
+- the Public Non-Financial Reporting Concept and the Action Plan, approved by a decree of the Government of the Russian Federation in 2017; - the Guidance on Core Indicators for Entity Reporting on Contribution Towards Implementation of the Sustainable Development Goals, adopted by the United Nations Conference on Trade and Development (UNCTAD) in 2019; - the recommendations of the Central Bank on non-financial reporting by public joint-stock companies (information letter dated 26 July 2021 No. IN-06-28/56); - SD Reporting Guidelines, approved by an order of the Minsurvey.